+The operating results of the acquired entity have been included in the Company's consolidated financial statements for the fiscal year ending June 30, 2017.
 Goodwill represents the excess of the purchase price over the fair value of the net tangible and identifiable intangible assets acquired.
-The \$8.7 million of goodwill was assigned to the Defect Inspection reporting unit.
+The \$14.3 million of goodwill was assigned to the Global Service and Support ("GSS"), and the Other reporting units.
+None of the goodwill recognized is deductible for income tax purposes.